 Modification Date: 2018-07-04 22:55:36

 This recipe has been tuned to have about the same drying and fired shrinkage as the target clay bodies Plainsman M390 and M340 (this has more Zircopax and less flux than previous trials).
-Fired shrinkage was matched using bi-clay strips.
+Fired shrinkage was matched using the EBCT test.

 The color is whiter than previous trials (because of the zircopax), but some might prefer a little blue stain to brighten the color.
-We used 0.2% Mason 6336 with good success, we found that others agglomerated and caused specking).
+We used 0.2% Mason 6336 with good success, others we tried agglomerated and caused specking).